qianminj123/kithara/docs/source/sft.rst

 In this guide, we're going to transform the powerful Gemma 2B model into your very own customized AI assistant.

 This example runs on both single host and multi-host environments.
+You can also find this script on `Github <https://github.com/AI-Hypercomputer/kithara/blob/main/examples/singlehost/sft_lora_example.py>`_.

 Let's Get Started! 🎉
 --------------------